 It is easy to assume that employees who are provided with a wealth of information will find it easier to make decisions.
 However, with the potential for information overload, the opposite can also be true.
 Too much information leads to a reduced ability to filter the “good” information from the bad, resulting in decision paralysis.

 In the world of tech, new opportunities, evidence, and data are produced every day.
-It is not surprising, then, that according to the IT Salary Guide from Motion Recruitment, leadership skills, and problem-solving and decision-making are critical skills for tech functions.
+It is not surprising, then, that according to the IT Salary Guide from Motion Recruitment, leadership qualities, and problem-solving and decision-making are critical skills for tech functions.
 Yet, many people working in IT experience decision paralysis at work.

 What is Decision Paralysis?